kasthuri06/Team-codezen/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## 👥 Authors
-- Your Name - Initial work

 ## 🙏 Acknowledgments
 - Miragic AI for virtual try-on technology
 - Google Gemini for AI assistance
 - Firebase for backend infrastructure
 - Razorpay for payment processing

-## 📞 Support
-For issues and questions:
-- Open an issue on GitHub
-- Check existing documentation
-- Review troubleshooting section

 ---